Beef barley stew is a hearty one pot meal that often features on the menu in Irish kitchens.

 Pour in the beef broth and add the rest of the mixed vegetables.
 The mushrooms and barley are only added when the stew is nearly fully cooked.

-Cook on the high setting for 2 hours, then reduce to low and cook for a further 4 hours.
+Cook on the high setting for 2 hours to bring the stew to a boil, then reduce to low and cook for a further 4 hours at a low simmer.

 Add the quick cooking barley, and the mushrooms.

 Replace the lid of the crockpot and cook for a further 40 minutes on low.